astramieri/oci-generative-ai/docs/llm_applications.md

 RAG systems, as opposed to systems that do not leverage an external corpus of documents, **tend to hallucinate less**.
 If we give the LLM a question and then some text that contains the answer, it should be easier to answer the question by leveraging the text than answering it based solely on the documents it has seen during pre-training.

 RAG systems are also elegant because they provide a **non-parametric mechanism for improvement**.
-By non-parametric, what I mean is that we don't have to touch the model at all to improve the system.
+By non-parametric means we don't have to touch the model at all to improve the system.
 All we have to do is add more documents.

 RAG systems are used for a variety of tasks:
 - dialogue